Chief operating officer

-A chief operating officer or chief operations officer, also called a COO, is one of the highest-ranking executive positions in an organization, composing part of the "C-suite".
-The COO is usually the second-in-command at the firm, especially if the highest-ranking executive is the chairperson and CEO.
-The COO is responsible for the daily operation of the company and its office building and routinely reports to the highest-ranking executive—usually the chief executive officer (CEO).
+A chief operating officer (COO), also called chief operations officer, is an executive in charge of the daily operations of an organization (i.e. personnel, resources, and logistics).
+COOs are usually second-in-command immediately after the CEO, and report directly to them, acting on their behalf in their absence.

+In some situations, for example where a COO is appointed as the CEO's successor, the position may be appointed by the board of directors.

 Responsibilities and similar titles

 Unlike other C-suite positions, which tend to be defined according to commonly designated responsibilities across most companies, a COO's job tends to be defined in relation to the specific CEO with whom they work, given the close working relationship of these two individuals.

 The selection of a COO is similar in many ways to the selection of a vice president or chief of staff of the United States: power and responsibility structures vary in government and private regimes depending on the style and needs of the president or CEO.
 Thus, the COO role meets individual expectations and changes as leadership teams adjust.

 The COO position is common in firms that are operationally intensive, such as airline and automotive industries.